-The legislation calls for able-bodied adults between the ages of 18 and 59 to work or be enrolled in a job-training program for at least 20 hours a week beginning in fiscal year 2021.
+The House version calls for able-bodied adults between the ages of 18 and 59 to work or be enrolled in a job-training program for at least 20 hours a week beginning in fiscal year 2021.
 The minimum number of hours would jump to 25 hours per week starting in fiscal year 2026.
 Currently, people up to age 49 are subject to 20-hour-a-week work requirements, under federal rules.

 Failure to meet these requirements would mean that SNAP benefits would be completely cut for a 12-month period.
 Subsequent violations could result in three years of lost benefits.